 Types of Treatment Offered at Riverview Behavioral Health

-Located in Texarkana, Texas, Riverview Behavioral Health is a renowned provider of top notch mental health services for individuals of all ages.
+Located in Texarkana, Arkansas, our psychiatric treatment center is a renowned provider of top notch mental health services for individuals of all ages.
 With a license to operate 62 beds and a staff of highly qualified professionals, Riverview is where people can receive the care needed to overcome the pangs of numerous mental health concerns, including posttraumatic stress disorder.

 Adult men and women who are aged 18 or older and in need of acute services can come to this center and participate in exemplary inpatient treatment.
 This level of care offers the interventions needed to stabilize distressing emotional and behavioral disturbances, as well as prepare men and women for healthier futures.
 For the duration of a person’s time in this invaluable program, each treatment need will be addressed and cared for, and ample support will be provided by our staff of caring professionals.

-To be admitted to Riverview’s adult inpatient program, one must complete an intake assessment with our staff.
+To be admitted to our behavioral health treatment center’s adult inpatient program, one must complete an intake assessment with our staff.
 During this assessment, it can be determined if a person’s needs can be met by inpatient care, and, if deemed appropriate, services can begin and the treatment planning process starts.
 Each individual’s plan of care is customized and may include the following interventions based on the treatment needs present:

 Medication management services: The symptoms of PTSD can sometimes be so distressing that utilizing coping skills is simply not enough to bring relief to those grappling with this illness.
-When indicated via our assessment process, Riverview Behavioral Health patients may require medication management services in order to stabilize their symptoms.
+When indicated via our assessment process, patients at our psychiatric treatment center may require medication management services in order to stabilize their symptoms.
 Our onsite psychiatrist can determine the type of medication that is needed and can write a prescription for it after meeting with the individual.
 Furthermore, our staff of compassionate and expertly trained nurses works tirelessly to make sure that patients respond well to the medication they are taking.

-Medical care: As a means of preserving the health and wellbeing of the patients receiving care for posttraumatic stress disorder at Riverview Behavioral Health, we supply basic medical care on a daily basis.
+Medical care: As a means of preserving the health and wellbeing of the patients receiving care for posttraumatic stress disorder at our psychiatric treatment center, we supply basic medical care on a daily basis.
 Our medical doctor, nurse practitioner, and team of nurses work closely with the individuals we treat so that they can remain physically healthy while improving their emotional and mental health.

 Individual therapy: Men and women who are being treated for PTSD can partake in individual therapy sessions one time each week so that they are able to get the one-on-one attention they need to heal.
 A licensed mental health professional meets with patients by themselves and encourages each patient to examine experiences of the past, process feelings and emotions of the present, and establish new goals that will support a healthy future.

 Group therapy: Having men and women congregate in a setting that is safe and conducive to healing and recovery can allow for positive treatment outcomes for all involved.
-For this reason, we, at Riverview Behavioral Health, incorporate group therapy in each patient’s treatment experience.
+For this reason, our psychiatric treatment center incorporates group therapy in each patient’s treatment experience.
 During these sessions, which are held multiple times each day, patients who are battling posttraumatic stress disorder and other illnesses have the opportunity to practice skills that they have learned, support one another, and learn from the experiences that others discuss in the group.
 Process groups are one type of group therapy opportunity that we provide, while other sessions are dedicated to the following patient-driven topics:

 - Stress management